 John uses the singular form of sin instead of sins.
-The sin that Jesus took away by his sacrifice was the original sin that Adam and Eve committed.
-This sin was the root cause of all later sins, and so we call original sin.
+The sin that Jesus took away by his sacrifice was the original sin that Adam and Eve had committed.
+This sin was the root cause of all later sins, and so we call it Original Sin.
 The singular form of sin can also mean all the sins in a collective form.
-The Israelites were offering animal sacrifices for their contemporary sins.
-However, the sacrifice of Jesus was for the original sin that affected all humanity and hence the entire world.
+The Israelites were offering animal sacrifices for their current sins.
+However, the sacrifice of Jesus was for the Original Sin that affected all humanity and hence the entire world.

-John acknowledged that Jesus ranked higher than him: “although he comes after me, I am not worthy to untie the strap of his sandal.”
-(John 1:27).
+John acknowledged that Jesus ranked higher than him: “although he comes after me, I am not worthy to untie the strap of his sandal” (Jn 1:27).